-- teaching/training assignments: this activity allows staff of VET schools to teach at a partner VET school abroad.
-It also allows staff of enterprises to provide training at a VET organisation abroad. - staff training: this activity supports the professional development of VET staff in the form of a work placement or a job shadowing/observation period abroad in an enterprise or any other VET organisation.
+- Teaching/training assignments: this activity allows staff of VET providers to teach at a partner VET provider abroad.
+It also allows staff of companies to provide training at a VET provider abroad. - Staff training: this activity supports the professional development of VET staff in the form of a work placement or a job shadowing/observation period abroad in a company or any other VET provider.